“Great moments often catch us unawares….”

 I do not think that I have ever done anything in my life that was any more important.

-Author Kent Nerburn talks about The Cab Ride… from the film The Four Chambers – four life affirming and uplifting stories about compassion, courage, vision and wonder
+Author Kent Nerburn talks about The Cab Ride in Imanuel Goncalves’ short film The Four Chambers – a collection of four life affirming and uplifting stories about compassion, courage, vision, and wonder.

 By Kent Nerburn